truthcoin/www.truthcoin.info/weaknesses/index.md

 Quite by design, the Audit becomes 'harder to clear with the severity of the attack' in other ways.
 The first is that, in attacking for large profits, the attack must tie up capital as speculative bets within many Markets.
 However, only 'free money' can be used to vote in the Audit.
 The Auditor-votes are, by accounting definition, third-parties to the dispute.
 The second effect a severe-attack will have on Audit-reliability will be to provide a greater reward (more Trading Fees disputed over) and therefore encourage thoughtful participation.

-### Between 50% and Phi% Voters Voters attack only a few things at once
+### Between 50% and Phi% Voters Voters attack only a few things at once.

 The attacker-coalition probably wouldn't make enough money to be worth it.
 Strategic frictions (which few do we attack?, who attacks what?) would likely unravel the attacking coalition.